negralessio/ols_lad_estimator/README.md

 - Alessio Negrini

 ## Approach
 The data set is the [Engel (1857) food expenditure data](https://www.statsmodels.org/dev/datasets/generated/engel.html) that describes the income and food expenditure for N=235 working class households in 1857 Belgium.
-We first fitted a OLS and LAD regression on this population and after that we added synthetically k (default k=10%) outliers to the data (orange dots) from which we repeatedly drawn n=100 samples.
+We first fitted a OLS and LAD regression on this population and after that we added synthetically k (default k=10%) outliers to the data (orange dots) from which we repeatedly drew n=100 samples.
 This samples were then used for OLS and LAD regression.
-We can now compare how OLS and LAD behave as soon as there are outliers in the population.
+We can now compare how OLS and LAD behave when we add synthetically outliers to the population.

 ![](figures/population_w_outlier.svg)